A novel decomposition to explain heterogeneity in observational and randomized studies of causality

 \section{Introduction}

-The integration of data and knowledge from several data sources is often known as data fusion \citep{bareinboim2016causal}.
-Across different research fields, data fusion methods are increasingly needed to satisfy the requirement of combining information from multiple databases, so as to improve our ability to perform inferences from data.
-Although the ideas behind data fusion have been around for quite long, the first formal frameworks for this concept have just been recently developed. \citet{bareinboim2016causal}, for instance, formalize the conditions under which causal findings from a source population could be reasonably extrapolated to another target population.
-This framework serves as a theoretical base for many data fusion methods such as covariate shift \citep{uehara2020off}, selection bias adjustment \citep{ferri2020propensity}, external validity \citep{stuart2011use}, randomized and observational data combination \citep{colnet2020causal}, transported indirect effects \citep{rudolph2021transporting}, causally interpretable evidence synthesis and heterogeneity assessment \citep{vo2019novel,dahabreh2020towards}.
-While most of these methods focus on a setting with two populations, one source and one target, many recent works have also provided the identifiability of a causal parameter when multiple data sources are available.
-See for instance, the work by \citet{sobel2017causal, vo2019novel, vo2021assessing, bareinboim2016causal, dahabreh2019efficient,li2021efficient}.
+Data fusion is increasingly being used to combine information from multiple databases to improve statistical information and power. \cite{bareinboim2016causal} formalized the conditions under which causal findings from a source population could be reasonably extrapolated to another target population.
+This framework serves as a theoretical base for many data fusion topics such as covariate shift \citep{uehara2020off}, selection bias adjustment \citep{ferri2020propensity}, external validity \citep{stuart2011use}, randomized and observational data combination \citep{colnet2024causal}, transported indirect effects \citep{rudolph2021transporting}, and causally interpretable evidence synthesis and heterogeneity assessment \citep{dahabreh2020toward, vo2019novel}.
+While most of these methods focus on a setting with two populations, one source and one target, many recent works have also shown the identifiability of a transported or fused causal parameter when multiple data sources are available.
+See for instance \cite{bareinboim2016causal}, \cite{dahabreh2023efficient}, \cite{li2023efficient}, \cite{sobel2017causal}, \cite{vo2019novel}, and \cite{vo2021assessing}.

-Existing data fusion approaches require assuming that certain portion of the data generating mechanism (e.g. the outcome model) is homogeneous across populations.
-This assumption is often used to justify merging all individual-level data across data sources, then using these to provide an estimate of the missing distribution in the target population \citep{dahabreh2019efficient,li2021efficient}.
-However, important heterogeneity may exist among data sources, for instance, due to the difference in settings or background conditions, in versions of interventions and controls being assessed, in the mechanisms by which the interventions exert effects, or in outcome measurement.
-Depending on the data setting/structural causal model and estimand of interest, the presence of such heterogeneity may violate the transportability assumption(s) required for identification, and may induce bias if estimation proceeds anyway.
-Assessing and incorporating this heterogeneity is therefore of critical importance in causal data fusion problems.